openreview/openreview-matcher/README.md

 Two config.cfg files are read in.
 The first is in the top level directory.
 It can contain settings that are use for the app.
 A second file is read in from instance/ directory which should contain settings particular to a users environment.
 Those settings will override ones that were set in the first file.
+Settings that are necessary:
+OPENREVIEW_BASEURL, LOG_FILE

 **Testing:**